Convergence research: Cyber-physical systems

 The internet of things allows all people, machines, and infrastructure to be monitored, maintained, and operated in real-time, everywhere.
 Because the United States Government is one of the largest user of "things", cybersecurity is critical to any effective system.

 STEMpathy

 Jobs that utilize skills in science, technology, engineering, and mathematics to provide care for human welfare through the use of empathy have been described as creating value with "hired hearts".
 Thomas Friedman coined the term "STEMpathy" to describe these jobs.

 Sustainability

 Beyond recycling, the goal of achieving zero waste means designing a closed loop of the material and energy necessary to operate the built environment.
 Individuals and organizations, including corporations and governments, increasingly are committing to achieving zero waste.

 Sustainability in the long-run depends on cooperation among scientists, governments, industries, and communities.
 This article shows how well all these people have came together to show the importance of staying together.

+V-shaped professional

+While an expert demonstrates a depth of knowledge in a particular area, and T-shaped skills combine depth with collaboration, the concept of V-shaped professionalism describes practitioners who hold two parallel disciplinary depths converging at a shared problem horizon, or what artists call a vanishing point.
+The framework is grounded in the National Science Foundation's definition of convergence research and applies the model to specific cross-disciplinary professional formations.

+Two prototype V-shaped professional roles have been articulated in the peer-reviewed literature.
+The Nurse+Engineer has been described as a prototype V-shaped professional where "the engineer attempts to bend the future to the vision of the engineer through design, and the nurse bends himself, herself, or themself to care for the patient through empathy."
+The humanitarian technologist has been described as a second prototype, applying the same framework to professionals who integrate engineering and humanitarian practice in support of sustainable development and disaster risk reduction.
+The framework has been cited in nursing-engineering interdisciplinary methodological literature and in nursing-education scholarship internationally.